gymrek-lab/TRTools/trtools/prancSTR/README.rst

 * :code:`chrom`: The chromosome on which the mosaic short tandem repeat (STR) lies.
 * :code:`locus`: Reference ID for the short tandem repeat.
 * :code:`motif`: The nucleotide sequence that the repeat is comprised of.
-* :code:`A`: Represents the first genotype allele for the given STR in repeats units relative to the reference.
+* :code:`A`: Represents the first genotype allele for the given STR in repeat units relative to the reference.
-* :code:`B`: Represents the second genotype allele for the given STR in repeats units relative to the reference.
+* :code:`B`: Represents the second genotype allele for the given STR in repeat units relative to the reference.
-* :code:`C`: This is the mosaic allele inferred by prancSTR in repeats units relative to the reference.
+* :code:`C`: This is the mosaic allele inferred by prancSTR in repeat units relative to the reference.
 * :code:`f`: This represents the mosaic allele fraction.
 * :code:`pval`: Gives the p-value metric for how significant our findings are.
 * :code:`reads`: Gives representation for how many reads support each allele.